lynnlangit/gcp-for-bioinformatics/README.md

 - 📘 **EXPAND** - linked (external) resources
 - 🔍 **SCAN** - search a list in this Repo

+NOTE: If you are looking for AWS guidance, see my **'aws-for-bioinformatics'** Repo/Course at [link](https://github.com/lynnlangit/aws-for-bioinformatics)

 ---

 ### 📺 Click below to WATCH 'Lynn's Welcome Video' (4 min) on YouTube